Marketing to Dentists: How to Market to Dentists

 Next, Look into Traditional Demographic Information

 I know we said that you have to go beyond traditional demographic data to successfully market to dentists—but that doesn’t mean you shouldn’t use that information at all.
 Niche targeting starts with the general and then goes to the specific.
-Although these details tend to be less important when targeting dentists, they can be useful in making inferences about your audience and can be used to tighten segments for smaller marketing budgets.
+Although these details tend to be less important when targeting dentists, they can still be useful for making inferences about your audience and for tightening segments for smaller marketing budgets.
 And, of course, dentists aren’t just doctors—they’re people too.
 So, it’s helpful to think about their circumstances and demographic distribution.

 Age

 Within the total addressable market is a select group of individuals who are the decision-makers with the power to purchase your product.
-When marketing to dentists, it’s important to consider who these decision-makers are and what their role within the practice is.
+When marketing to dentists, it’s important to understand who these decision-makers are and what their roles within the practice are.
 Using age can be an initial strategy for slimming down your target audience to key decision-makers.

 Dentist Age Breakdown